thorade/HelmholtzMedia/README.md

 * Isopentane
 * Propane
 * R134a
+* Pentane (Hyperbolic terms for ideal Helmholtz energy is now implemented - used in short technical EoS and GERG-2008)

 ### Fluids that might be included in future versions
 * Butane (short technical EoS)